-- Decide if you want to make the reading photocopies back to back.
+- Feel free to leave out any pages that you feel would be too challenging for your class or that your sub wouldn't have time to complete, given the other elements of your day (morning meeting, centers, independent reading, brain breaks, assemblies, etc.).
+These resources are designed so that you have more than enough things for students to do each day and can be selective.
+Cross out any images below of pages you decide not to photocopy for the sub. - Decide if you want to make the reading photocopies back to back.
 Students will be cutting those pages apart to make a mini book on character traits.
 You could make the copies double sided and the book would still make sense.
-However if you want students to write more on the back of each page (another example for each trait), make one sided copies. - Ponly one copy of the social studies biography is needed for the substitute to read to students, but you may want to make a class set for students to follow along with.
-Check over the text difficulty and decide if it's something you would want students to read and then reference the text during the comprehension exercises, or just listen. - If you have any books about people who showed good character, you can leave them out for your sub to read as a filler activity (and to support an additional activity in these materials for reading). - ➤ Have an extra copy of the student materials available for the sub.
+However if you want students to write more on the back of each page (another example for each trait), make one sided copies. - If you have any books about people who showed good character, you can leave them out for your sub to read as a filler activity (and to support an additional activity in these materials for reading). - ➤ Have an extra copy of the student materials available for the sub.
 It would be helpful (though not required) to give your sub access to a document projector so s/he can display each activity for the class and walk students through it. - For the math activity, have the Scoot game cards cut apart for your sub in advance if possible (this should take less than a minute for either of you to do, as you only need one set of cards for the whole class).